dandi/handbook/docs/12_download.md

 for a download of a specific release `0.210831.2033` of the `000027` dandiset.

-**Note:** WebDAV service does not provide any data, and relies on redirects to AWS S3 storage where the data is stored.
+**Note:** The WebDAV service does not directly serve any file contents; it instead relies on redirects to AWS S3 storage where the contents are stored.
-You might need to configure your WebDAV client to follow redirects, e.g. set `follow_redirect` to `1` in `/etc/davfs2/davfs2.conf` for [davfs2](https://savannah.nongnu.org/projects/davfs2) WebDAV client.
+You might need to configure your WebDAV client to follow redirects; e.g., for the [davfs2](https://savannah.nongnu.org/projects/davfs2) WebDAV client, set `follow_redirect` to `1` in `/etc/davfs2/davfs2.conf`.

-**Developers note:** WebDAV service code is available at https://github.com/dandi/dandidav/ and can also be used for independent DANDI deployments.
+**Developers' note:** The WebDAV service's code is available at https://github.com/dandi/dandidav/ and can also be used for independent DANDI deployments.